BenjaminOddou/alfred-plex/README.md

 You can disable this behavior in the user control panel by changing the `📜 Use aliases` parameter.

 Aliases file can be edited, but be careful about double values.
-It is the `aliases.json` file located under the `📁 Data Folder` (`~/Library/Application Support/Alfred/Workflow Data/com.benjamino.plex` by default).
+It is the `aliases.json` file located under the `📁 Data folder` (`~/Library/Application Support/Alfred/Workflow Data/com.benjamino.plex` by default).

 Example: `af={'addedAt>>': '30d'}/lt=movie`.
 It returns `movies` added in plex during the last `30 days`.